Bible History Online Images & Resource Pages

 2. In Syria:

-Hailstorms, while by no means common in Syria and Palestine, are not unusual and are of great severity.
+Hailstorms, while by no means common in Syria and Israel, are not unusual and are of great severity.
 They occasionally take place in Egypt.
 Within a few years hailstones of unusual size fell in Port Said, breaking thousands of windows.

 3. Biblical Instances: